aFarkas/lazysizes/README.md

     }
 }, false);
 ```

-The ``lazybeforeunveil`` event can also be used to add fading effects:
+The ``lazybeforeunveil`` event can also be used to add unveil effects:

 ```html
 <style>